ElectricRCAircraftGuy/RealtekWiFiAdapterSoftware/README.md

  * Linux:
    * Ubuntu 14.04 LTS:
      * Tested and works well!
 See Linux install instructions below.
-     * Speeds (using [`speedtest-cli`](https://www.howtoforge.com/tutorial/check-internet-speed-with-speedtest-cli-on-ubuntu/) tool) on my high-end laptop were 100~200 Mbps download and upload, which is about half as fast as the built-in WiFi card on my 1Gbps internet connection.
+     * Speeds (using [`speedtest-cli`](https://www.howtoforge.com/tutorial/check-internet-speed-with-speedtest-cli-on-ubuntu/) tool) on my high-end laptop in a USB 3.0 port were 100~200 Mbps download and upload, which is about 1/2 as fast as the built-in WiFi card on my 1Gbps internet connection.
  * Mac OS: unk

 ## Installation Instructions: